 Payment prohibition tab

-On the payment prohibition tab, the vendor can be put on payment prohibition, and a comment on the reason for the payment prohibition (mandatory information) can be given.
-If the vendor is already under payment prohibition, the payment prohibition can be removed from the button remove payment prohibition.
+On the Payment prohibition tab, the vendor can be put under payment prohibition and a comment on the reason for the payment prohibition (mandatory information) can be given.
+If the vendor is already under payment prohibition, you can remove the payment prohibition with the Remove payment prohibition button.
 Information about adding and removing payment prohibitions is recorded in the payment prohibition history.
 A payment prohibition can be added or removed if you have editing rights for vendor management.

 Vendor's processing history tab

-The vendor's processing history shows changes made to the vendor information.
+The vendor's processing history tab shows changes made to the vendor information.

 Attachment management tab

-Attachments can be added to the vendor for safekeeping.
+Attachments can be added behind the vendor for safekeeping.

 Editing a vendor

-Select the desired vendor from the vendor listing, allowing you to edit its information.
-If you edit the vendor's information, the changes will update all unpaid invoices.
-So, for example, if you correct the vendor's address details, you will no longer need to search for information again in an existing unpaid purchase invoice, as long as they are corrected behind the vendor card.
+Select the desired vendor from the vendor listing whose information you want to edit.
+When you edit the vendor's information, the changes will update all unpaid invoices.
+For example, if you correct the vendor's address details, you will no longer need to search for information again in an existing unpaid purchase invoice, as long as the information is corrected behind the vendor card.

 Deleting a vendor